hhuseyincosgun/hhuseyincosgun/README.md

 ### Hi there 👋

+I am a data science enthusiast with a background in robotic and automation applications.
+I learned Data Science and Machine Learning from scratch and have a passion for exploring this field.
+Let's talk about the exciting world of data and AI.

+- 🔭 I am developing a project by learning data science tools.
+(Machine learning and deep learning)
+- 🌱 I’m currently learning data engineering tools( Data Pipelines, Spark, Kafka, SQL, Snowflake).
+-
 <!--
 **hhuseyincosgun/hhuseyincosgun** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.